 Step One: Applicants must first register at the RGC's Online Application System (OAS) and obtain a reference number on or before 1 December 2014 (12 noon Hong Kong time).

-The programme structure of Doctor of Philosophy consists of both coursework and independent research studies sculminating in the submission of a thesis.
+The programme structure of Doctor of Philosophy consists of both coursework and independent research studies culminating in the submission of a thesis.
 Details of the programme requirement are given in SGS Website.

 The normal medium of instruction and assessment at the University is English.
 Research students should write and present their theses in English, unless they give very strong justifications for using another language.

-Applicants may consider applying for PhD studies in one of the disciplines under two broad areas, namely "Science and Technology" and "Humanities, Social and Business Studies".
+Applicants may consider applying for PhD studies in one of the disciplines under two broad areas, namely "Science Medicine, Engineering and Technology" and "Humanities, Social Sciences and Business Studies".
 The relevant disciplines under these two broad areas are listed below: